MattSainsbury-Dale/FRKv2_src/README.md

 #### Hardware requirements

-You will need at least 32GB of RAM + swap to run the very-low-dimensional representations of the models, and you will need at least 64GB of RAM + swap to run the full models.
+You will need at least 32GB of RAM (or RAM + swap) to run the very-low-dimensional representations of the models, and you will need at least 64GB of RAM (or RAM + swap) to run the full models.

 #### A note on long run times